 - 3 garlic cloves, peeled and crushed

-- 1 large root of fresh ginger – peeled and finely grated
+- 1 x 3cm piece of fresh ginger – peeled and finely grated

 - 4 tablespoons of dark soy sauce